Read This First

 Prompt 1: Tom find torturing babies to be emotionally abhorrent but not immoral since he can identify no legitimate grounding for the notion of morality.
 Yet many would find Tom’s position untenable.
 Comment on this.

-The section works by contrast: Distinction Between Emotion and Morality as a load-bearing piece, Grounding of Morality as a load-bearing piece, and Critique of Tom’s Position as a pressure point.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Distinction Between Emotion and Morality as a load-bearing piece, Grounding of Morality as a load-bearing piece, and Critique of Tom’s Position as a pressure point.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Distinction Between Emotion and Morality distinct from Grounding of Morality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Distinction Between Emotion and Morality distinct from Grounding of Morality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added philosophical insight is that Torturing Babies often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Torturing Babies is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.